George Dance (dramatist)

 Dance wrote several hit musicals, including The Gay Parisienne (1894) and A Chinese Honeymoon (1899), one of the most successful musicals in history until the 1940s.
 In the early years of the 20th century, he became one of the most successful theatrical managers in the United Kingdom, managing many productions both on the West End and on tour.

 Biography

 Dance was born in Nottingham, England, the son of Isaac Dance (1824–1880) a pipe maker.
 Dance was educated at the National School, Sneinton, Nottingham.
 He married Grace Spong in 1898, and the couple produced two sons (Eric and James) and a daughter (Phyllis, later Mrs. Bertram Merritt).
-His son Eric, who died in a Japanese prison camp during World War II, contributed a large part of his inheritence towards the building of the Oxford Playhouse, which opened in 1938.
+His son Eric, who died in a Japanese prison camp during World War II, contributed a large part of his inheritance towards the building of the Oxford Playhouse, which opened in 1938.

 Career

 Early in his career, Dance was a journalist and prolific songwriter.
 Some of his most famous songs were for the music hall, including "Girls are the Ruin of Men", one of Vesta Tilley's successes, "Come Where Me Booze is Cheaper", "Angels without Wings" (also sung by Tilly), and "His Lordship Winked at the Counsel" (sung by Harry Rickards).

 In the 1890s, he turned to writing libretti for light operas and musical comedies and producing musical comedies.
 His works included: